spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 It turns out <em>the average expected standing points increases as a goalie’s inter-game consistency decreases</em>.
 If that’s surprising to you, you’re not alone - it is a little paradoxical.
 </p>
 <p>
-However, if you accept that goals follow a poisson distribution (which <a href="https://www.lakeheadu.ca/sites/default/files/uploads/77/docs/DejardineFinal.pdf">you</a> <a href="https://verbumdata.netlify.app/2019/09/15/picking-nhl-poisson/">should</a>!), the fact that a goalie who expects to save 1 and 5 goals a game gets more standing points than one who is always expected to save 3 is self-evident.
+However, if you accept that goals follow a poisson distribution (which <a href="https://www.lakeheadu.ca/sites/default/files/uploads/77/docs/DejardineFinal.pdf">you</a> <a href="https://verbumdata.netlify.app/2019/09/15/picking-nhl-poisson/">should</a>!), the fact that a goalie who expects to allow 1 and 5 goals a game gets more standing points than one who is always expected to save 3 is self-evident.
 It can even be eye-balled using the probability mass function of the Poisson distribution.
 </p>
 <p>
 Still not convinced?
 Take the scores from past NHL seasons and look at the actual standing points % won when teams allow 0-6 goals.
 A team can expect higher standing points % allowing 2 and 4 goals (or 1 and 5, or 0 and 6) than it can allowing 3 goals twice.